Sunday, January 26, 2014

 Thursday, January 2, 2014

-It is noticeable that Gance is patriotic about his topic, but he has the tendency of getting carried away way too much, of unstoppable fascination of *everything* about Napoleon - whether interesting or boring - and cramming even the most trivial moments from his life to the screen - the movie definitely needed a better editor who would restrain this "inflation" of events.
+It is noticeable that Gance is patriotic about his topic, but he has the tendency of getting carried away way too much, of unstoppable fascination of *everything* about Napoleon—whether interesting or boring - and cramming even the most trivial moments from his life to the screen—the movie definitely needed a better editor who would restrain this "inflation" of events.
 It is a very strange feeling when, after the intermission, you just cannot wait for the next 90 minutes to finally pass in order to skip to the good part, the highlight, the triple, so called 'triptych' sequence that "enlarges" the screen on the left and right.
 It is indeed fascinating to see the conquest of Italy from that perspective, yet it cannot fully compensate for so much empty walk up to it.
 Likewise, the focus seems to be on the wrong place: how can you make a movie about Napoleon but not show almost nothing about his strategy or military brilliance?
 The whole film has only two sequences of that (the battle of Toulon and the ending campaign against Italy) whereas too much of the story is wasted on Napoleon's less interesting moments in life.
-For all of its genius, you cannot shake away the feeling that this was just the beginning, the 1st of six planned films about Napoleon, and that these later films - which were sadly never made - would have offered far more suspense and substance in the story.
+Gance stops at year 1796—but all the best parts that happened to Napoleon came after 1800.
+And they are missing.
+For all of its genius, you cannot shake away the feeling that this was just the beginning, the 1st out of six planned films about Napoleon, and that these later films—which, sadly, were never made—would have offered far more suspense and substance in the story.